 The WA0TDA HF (High Frequency bands) station is located in Woodbury, Minnesota USA, east of Minneapolis-St. Paul.
 It is about 10 miles west of the MN-WI border, the St. Croix River.
 The grid square is EN34mw.
 If you operate the station, you are transmitting from that grid square.

-The transceiver is an Icom IC-7200, which can run up to 100 watts.
-It uses an LDG AT-200PRO automatic antenna tuner to match a maypole inverted vee system OR a Butternut HF9V vertical antenna in the middle of a large back yard.
-Both antennas are fed underground through direct bury coaxial cable.
-The antenna tunes 80 meters through 6 meters.
-160 meter receive is available, but the antennas do not tune for transmit on that band.
-A summer upgrade to add 160 m capability is in the works.
+The transceiver is an Icom IC-7300, which can run up to 100 watts.
+It uses an LDG AT-200PRO automatic antenna tuner to match a maypole inverted vee system.
+The antenna tunes 160 meters through 6 meters.

-Hours of operation are usually from around 7:00 AM to 9 or 10 PM USA Central time.
+Hours of operation are usually from around 7:00 AM to 9 or 10 PM US Central time.
 Longer hours are available by request.

 Transmit access may be requested by emailing me at email@example.com.
 You may also wish to toggle the “TX” button on the RCForb software interface while connected to the station, which will log a TX request.
 But it does help, once you have done that, to drop me an email as well.
 (I’m not too good about checking the TX request log frequently!)